georgewlkly/georgewlkly.github.io/_posts/2025-08-07-UK-Publishing-Industry-2025.md

 ## Population Analysis

 Of the 12,150 companies identified, 11,446 are listed as active&#8212;that is, not in Administration, Liquidation or Voluntary Agreement.
 The data is based on UK limited companies only, so it could possibly understate the total population: theoretically a publisher could set up as a sole trader.
 On the other hand, the data may also include businesses that have been categorised incorrectly, or authors setting up a limited company for their publishing income.
+With time and additional data, there is considerable scope to improve the raw data.

 The Companies House data extract doesn’t include financial metrics such as turnover.
 But we can arrive at a preliminary, directional segmentation of the industry based on the type of accounts filed and the published criteria for them.